MileHacker Logo

 Altitude & Respiratory Notes

 Medical facilities in Yerevan are adequate for routine issues, with private clinics offering higher standards and English-speaking staff.
 Outside Yerevan, facilities are more basic.
 For serious conditions, medical evacuation may become an option.
-Travel insurance is highly advisable for medical emergencies, evacuation, and trip disruptions.
+Travel insurance is a very good idea for medical emergencies, evacuation, and trip disruptions.
 Visit World Nomads or SafetyWing for policies.
 For medical and travel coverage for foreigners in the US, check Insubuy.

 Always review policies to match your needs.